 Note: USAA is only available to military community members and their families.

-Cheap car insurance rates after an at-fault accident in Arkansas
+Cheap car insurance rates in Arkansas after an at-fault accident

-Geico is the second most affordable option, providing full-coverage car insurance with an average annual premium of $1,841.
+GEICO is the second most affordable option, providing full-coverage insurance to drivers with a history of at-fault accidents at an average cost of $1,841.

 CompanyRates before accidentRates after accident% difference$ difference